SergM2014/symfony-docker/README.md

 1. If not already done, [install Docker Compose](https://docs.docker.com/compose/install/) (v2.10+)
 2. Run `docker compose build --pull --no-cache` to build fresh images
 3. Run `docker compose up` (the logs will be displayed in the current shell)
+4. Run `docker exec -ti app_php sh` to enter shell
-4. Open `https://localhost` in your favorite web browser and [accept the auto-generated TLS certificate](https://stackoverflow.com/a/15076602/1352334)
+5. Open `https://localhost` in your favorite web browser and [accept the auto-generated TLS certificate](https://stackoverflow.com/a/15076602/1352334)
-5. Run `docker compose down --remove-orphans` to stop the Docker containers.
+6. Run `docker compose down --remove-orphans` to stop the Docker containers.
+7. Open `http://localhost:15672/#/` to enter RabbitMQ application guest/guest

 ## Features